-Brave the Wiggly Roads
+Dare the Wiggly Roads - Second Stop

 Following the Douro river east, there’s Quinta Nova Luxury Winery House, with great views of the river and the estate's vineyard.
 Billed as the first wine hotel in Portugal - born from the rehabilitation of a 19th century-old manor - visitors can take part in a number of wine-themed activities, which combined have earned it the Luxury Hotel & Winery of the Year Award for 2018 by the English-born Luxury Travel Guide.
-At the Conceitus Winery Restaurant there's no menu and you will get served whatever the kitchen has cooked, in perfect tune with the property's wines.
+At the Terraçus Winery Restaurant, there's no menu and you will get served whatever the kitchen has cooked, in perfect tune with the property's wines.

 The Last but Not the Least - Last Stop